lokal-profil/LSH/README.md

 ##Post upload
 1. Run `python py_postUpload.py purge` to purge LSH-files in [Category:Files with broken file links](https://commons.wikimedia.org/wiki/Category:Files_with_broken_file_links)
 2. Look at `BrokenFileLinks.csv` to identify any remaining files with broken file links.
-Add any known renames after the pipe (excluding prefix and file extention)
+Add any known renames after the pipe (excluding prefix and file extension)
 3. Run `python py_postUpload.py rename` to repair file pages linking to renamed files
 4. Run `python py_postUpload.py updateBroken` to find any remaining files with broken links.
   * These indicate missing files, these can some times be uploaded manually
 5. Run `python py_postUpload.py findMissing` to check filenames.csv for any files not present on Commons
-  * This also genereates an export file with photoid to url links for LSH
+  * This also generates an export file with photoid to url links for LSH